KalinIvanov-l/portfolio-1/README.md

 ### Set Target Platform

 * Open the portfolio-target-definition project
 * Open the portfolio-target-definition.target file with the Target Editor (this may take a while as it requires Internet access).
-If you just get an XML file, use right click and chose Open With *Target Editor*
+If you just get an XML file, use right-click and choose Open With *Target Editor*
 * In the resulting editor, click on the "Set as Active Target Platform" link at the top right (this may also take a while)

 ### Run Program

-Run the application and the tests with the launch configurations stored in ~/portfolio-app/eclipse folder (right-click "Run As").
+Run the application and the tests with the launch configurations stored in the ~/portfolio-app/eclipse folder (right-click "Run As").

 :warning: The launch configuration needs an update when bundles are added and removed or the OS platform changes.
 If the program does not start, try selecting "Add required plug-ins" in the launch configuration dialog.